shreenidhitvk/Python/README.md

   Py-Qt is a python framework for the QT.

-  The Py-Qt can be downloaded from the link: https://www.riverbankcomputing.com/software/pyqt/download The examples written in this repositories are based on the PyQT 4 Please referthe above link to download and for the installation procedures
+  The Py-Qt can be downloaded from the link: https://www.riverbankcomputing.com/software/pyqt/download The examples written in this repositories are based on the PyQT 4 Please refer the above link to download and for the installation procedures

   # Cloning The Repository